Read here the foreword to a forthcoming work by Sagittarius: the relationship between astrology and genetics, two parallel disciplines.

 - The Polar Meridians: https://www.skyscript.co.uk/polar4.html

-Length contraction, otherwise wrongfully known as house distortion, is not to be considered a distortion or defect, failure or problem in any way whatsoever.
+Length contraction, in turn, is not to be considered a distortion or defect, failure or problem in any way whatsoever.
 To understand why from a physical standpoint, please see, again, theoretical physicist Sean Carroll’s “Space, Time, and Motion” (2022).
 Dutton, Penguin Random House and “Time Dilation and […] Why the Placidus Measurement of Astrographic Regions is Compatible with Relativity Theory” (Bustamante.
 26 September 2024) Or, simply, study special relativity for a few minutes on reliable sources from YouTube.

 ___________________